 I notice this with my family.
 My mood often sets the tone of my family.

-One way to really get a handle on this common situation is to minimize the stressors of everyday life.
+One way to get a handle on this common situation is to minimize the stressors of everyday life.